concise/vim-guess-indent/README.md

 0. Manually

-    Put the two files `simple-guess.py` and `vim-guess-indent.vim` into any one `plugin/` directory withing your runtimepaths.
+    Put the two files `simple-guess.py` and `vim-guess-indent.vim` into any one `plugin/` directory within your runtimepaths.

 1. With pathogen